-Management is responsible for compliance with existing laws and regulations related to financial reporting.
-Our work to determine compliance with selected provisions of the applicable laws and regulations was limited because management acknowledged instances of noncompliance, and previously reported instances of noncompliance continue to exist.
+Management is responsible for complying with existing laws and regulations related to financial reporting.
+We limited our work to determine compliance with selected provisions of the applicable laws and regulations because management acknowledged instances of noncompliance, and previously reported instances of noncompliance continue to exist.
 Therefore, we did not determine whether DoD was in compliance with selected provisions of all applicable laws and regulations related to financial reporting.
-Our objective was not to, and we do not, express an opinion on compliance with applicable laws and regulations.
+Our objective was not to, and we do not, express an opinion on overall compliance with applicable laws and regulations.

 Federal Financial Management Improvement Act of 1996.
-The Federal Financial Management Improvement Act of 1996 requires DoD to establish and maintain financial management systems that comply substantially with Federal financial management system requirements, applicable GAAP, and the U.S. Government Standard General Ledger at the transaction level.
-The Federal Financial Management Improvement Act also requires DoD to develop a remediation plan when its financial management systems do not comply with Federal financial management system requirements.
-The remediation plan is to include remedies, resources, and milestones.
-For FY 2007, DoD did not comply with the Federal Financial Management Improvement Act.
-DoD acknowledged that many of its financial management and feeder systems did not substantially comply with Federal financial management system requirements, Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level as of September 30, 2007.
+The Federal Financial Management Improvement Act of 1996 requires DoD to establish and maintain financial management systems that comply substantially with Federal financial management systems requirements, applicable Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level.
+The Federal Financial Management Improvement Act also requires DoD to develop a remediation plan when its financial management systems do not comply with Federal financial management systems requirements.
+The remediation plan is to include remedies, resources required, and milestones.
+For FY 2008, DoD did not fully comply with the Federal Financial Management Improvement Act of 1996.
+DoD acknowledged that many of its critical financial management and feeder systems did not substantially comply with Federal financial management systems requirements, Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level as of September 30, 2008.

 Government Performance and Results Act.
 Congress enacted the Government Performance and Results Act of 1993 (GPRA) to establish strategic planning and performance measurement in the Federal Government.
-Strategic plans, annual performance plans, and annual program performance reports comprise the main elements of GPRA.
+Strategic plans, annual performance plans, and annual program performance reports represent the main elements of GPRA.
 DoD did not fully comply with the requirements of GPRA and subsequent implementation guidance in OMB Circular A-11, "Preparation, Submission, and Execution of the Budget."
-Specifically, DoD did not have a compliant strategic plan for FY 2007 because DoD designated the Quadrennial Defense Review report, (which was prepared to fulfill the specific legislative requirements for a Quadrennial Defense Review) as its strategic plan without considering other requirements specified in GPRA.
-As a result, DoD performance budget and performance report for FY 2007 did not comply with the requirements of GPRA and OMB Circular A-11.
+Specifically, DoD did not have a compliant strategic plan for FY 2008 because DoD designated the Quadrennial Defense Review report (which was prepared to fulfill the specific legislative requirements for a Quadrennial Defense Review) as its strategic plan, without consideration of other requirements specified in GPRA.
+As a result, the DoD budget and performance report for FY 2008 did not comply with the requirements of GPRA and OMB Circular A-11.

 Antideficiency Act.
-Section 1341, Title 31, United States Code limits DoD and its agents to make or authorize only expenditures or obligations that do not exceed the amount available in the appropriations or funds for the expenditures or obligations.
-Also, DoD, and its agents, may not contract or obligate for the payment of money before an appropriation is made available for that contract or obligation unless otherwise authorized by law.
-During FY 2007, DoD reported 17 cases where actual violations of the Antideficiency Act occurred.

-Section 1341, Title 31, United States Code states that if an officer or employee of an executive agency violates the Antideficiency Act, the head of the agency must report immediately to the President and Congress all relevant facts and a statement of the actions taken.
-DoD internal guidance limits the time between identification and reporting violations of the Antideficiency Act to 12 months.
-Our review of DoD Antideficiency Act investigations of potential violations shows that DoD did not report Antideficiency Act violation cases within the 12-month time limit.
+Section 1341, title 31, United States Code (31 U.S.C.
+1341) limits DoD and its agents to making or authorizing only expenditures or obligations that do not exceed the available appropriations or funds.
+Additionally, DoD or its agents may not contract or obligate for the payment of money before an appropriation is made available for that contract or obligation unless otherwise authorized by law.
+According to 31 U.S.C.
+1351, if an officer or employee of an executive agency violates the Antideficiency Act (ADA), the head of the agency must report immediately to the President and Congress all relevant facts and a statement of actions taken.
+During FY 2008, DoD reported 14 cases of violation of the ADA.
+Therefore, DoD did not comply with the ADA, 31 U.S.C.
+1341, and 31 U.S.C.
+1351.